Literature / Koizora

 - Harassing Phone Call: Saki sends a lot of these to Mika when she tries to do a Relationship Sabotage.

-- He Didn't Make It: Hiro and Mika's baby, later Hiro himself.
+- He Didn't Make It: Hiro and Mika's baby dies when Mika has a miscarriage, and, later, Hiro dies in the hospital.

 - Huge Guy, Tiny Girl: Played straight with Yu and Mika.